 - Lobbying activity definitions apply to all employees.
-It is not limited to "20-percenters." - Lobbying contacts - Research and preparation for such contacts (i.e., work done with the intent that the results will be used for lobbying contact) - " Includes strategizing, planning, possibly other background work - " Does time spent at PAC fundraisers count? - Work performed with the intent that it will be used for lobbying purposes at the time it is created - Education and strategic planning - Strategizing with trade associations, task forces, and others in the industry
+It is not limited to "20-percenters." - Lobbying contacts - Research and preparation for such contacts (i.e., work done with the intent that the results will be used for lobbying contact) - " Includes strategizing, planning, possibly other background work - " Does time spent at PAC fundraisers count? - Work performed with the intent that it will be used for lobbying purposes at the time it is created - " Can documents created for thought leadership be considered lobbying? - Education and strategic planning - Strategizing with trade associations, task forces, and others in the industry - Must there be pending legislation, rulemaking, or RFP? - Ripening of preparation time that does not result in a contact - Travel time - Subject matter experts - Door-opening - Administrative time